 They're not capable of withstanding cold temperatures and the two severe cold snaps of 2001 - 2002 and 2010 were hard on them.

-They also can succumb to the ravages of hurricanes as they pass through an area.
+They can also succumb to the ravages of Florida hurricanes

 State Archives of Florida, Florida Memory, Dr. David E. LaHart Collection